fchastanet/bash-tools-framework/CompileCommand.md

 <!-- markdownlint-restore -->

-A new feature in the compiler is the ability to embed files, directories or a framework function. `Embed::embed` allows to:
+A new feature in the compiler is the ability to embed files, directories or a framework function. `Compiler::Embed::embed` allows to:

-- **include a file**(binary or not) as base64 encoded, the file can then be extracted using the automatically generated method `Embed::extractFile_asName` where asName is the name chosen using directive explained above.
+- **include a file**(binary or not) as base64 encoded, the file can then be extracted using the automatically generated method `Compiler::Embed::extractFile_asName` where asName is the name chosen using directive explained above.
 The original file mode will be restored after extraction.
 The variable `embed_file_asName` contains the targeted filepath.
 - **include a directory**, the directory will be tar gz and added to the compiled file as base64 encoded string.
-The directory can then be extracted using the automatically generated method `Embed::extractDir_asName` where asName is the name chosen using directive explained above.
+The directory can then be extracted using the automatically generated method `Compiler::Embed::extractDir_asName` where asName is the name chosen using directive explained above.
 The variable embed_dir_asName contains the targeted directory path.
 - **include a bash framework function**, a special binary file that simply calls this function will be automatically generated.
 This binary file will be added